 Your core is a central piece in all of baseball, so anything you do to strengthen it will help you all over the field.
 Medicine balls work great for this, rotational exercises, anything that requires your core to control the movement.
 Hitting with power requires a strong core!

-Tip #4: Get Some Life In Your Bat
+Tip 4: Get Some Life in Your Bat

-The bat needs to be alive in your hands, not a dead piece of wood or aluminium.
+The bat needs to be alive in your hands, not a dead piece of wood or aluminum.
 Don't wrap the bat around the back of your head or dump it all the way down behind you either.
 Keep a good grip on the bat and keep your swing short to the hitting zone.

 We don't want to swing down at the ball, we want to swing down into the zone.
 Down at the ball means we hit the ball with inconsistent contact a lot of times and slice the back of the ball with our bat.
-We want to come into the hitting zone directly behind the baseball to maximize our chance at making solid contact.
+We want to come into the hitting zone directly behind the baseball to maximize our chance of making solid contact.

 The bat should be in the same rhythm as your body, there's nothing to be gained from standing still like a statue.
 Get in a solid rhythm and be athletic!

-Tip #5: Use A Bigger Bat
+Tip 5: Use a Bigger Bat

 Just as we don't want to have a dead bat, we also don't want to have one that's too light.
 Bat speed is good, but it doesn't do nearly as much if we're swinging a bat that doesn't weigh enough.
-Force = Mass (bat weight) times Acceleration (bat speed).
+Force = mass (bat weight) times acceleration (bat speed).

 So don't underestimate how important the mass of the bat is and swing the biggest bat that you can handle well and swing hard.
 You should feel totally comfortable with the bat and be able to control the bat very well.
 Go as heavy as you can while still being able to do these things, and you'll have the most powerful bat for you.